top of page

 GOING TO THE FARM

 As a kid, going to the farm was such a treat.
-There is a different pace to life there.
+There's a different pace to life there.
+It’s not rushed, but everything still gets done.
 Your day is determined by the sun; animals wake, eat, and sleep with the natural circadian rhythm and so you follow their lead.
 Your tasks are determined by them.

 It's funny how things of your childhood come back around to be the dreams of your future.